jss367/jss367.github.io/_posts/2023-05-08-discovering-latent-knowledge-without-supervision.md

 Before it goes into the model we'll need to convert the text into statements that are either true or false.
-To do that, we can create a new statement that that the review is positive, and another to say that it's negative.
+To do that, we can create a new statement saying that the review is positive, and another to say that it's negative.
 That way we'll be guaranteed to have one true and one false statement.

 ```python